fabric8io/kubernetes-client/doc/CHEATSHEET.md

 ```
 SharedInformerFactory sharedInformerFactory = client.informers();
 ```
-- Create `SharedIndexInformer` for some Kubernetes Resource(requires resource's class, resource's list class, and resync period(when to check with server again while watching something):
+- Create `SharedIndexInformer` for some Kubernetes Resource(requires resource's class, resource's list class, and resync period(when to check with server again while watching something).
+By default it watches in all namespaces.:
 ```
 SharedIndexInformer<Pod> podInformer = sharedInformerFactory.sharedIndexInformerFor(Pod.class, PodList.class, 30 * 1000L);
 podInformer.addEventHandler(new ResourceEventHandler<Pod>() {